wssranjula/Financial-Advisor-Agent/README.md

 # 🧠🤖Deep Agents

 Using an LLM to call tools in a loop is the simplest form of an agent.
-This architecture, however, can yield agents that are “shallow” and fail to plan and act over longer, more complex tasks.
+This architecture, however, can yield agents that are "shallow" and fail to plan and act over longer, more complex tasks.
-Applications like “Deep Research”, "Manus", and “Claude Code” have gotten around this limitation by implementing a combination of four things: a **planning tool**, **sub agents**, access to a **file system**, and a **detailed prompt**.
+Applications like "Deep Research", "Manus", and "Claude Code" have gotten around this limitation by implementing a combination of four things: a **planning tool**, **sub agents**, access to a **file system**, and a **detailed prompt**.

 <img src="deep_agents.png" alt="deep agent" width="600"/>